kboone/avocado/docs/plasticc.rst

 classification methods for upcoming data from LSST.
 The authors of this challenge produced a realistic dataset for 3-years of LSST observations and simulated followup spectroscopic observations.
-The resulting dataset contains lightcurves for 3,492,888 astronomical objects, but only 7,846 of these objects have spectroscopic followup to confirm their types.
+The resulting dataset contains light curves for 3,492,888 astronomical objects, but only 7,846 of these objects have spectroscopic followup to confirm their types.
 The authors released this blinded dataset through the
 `Kaggle platform <https://www.kaggle.com/c/PLAsTiCC-2018>`_
 and challenged the community to develop new methods for photometric classification.